enarjord/passivbot/README.md

 if there is a short position, it will make an ask of amount equal to position size and price equal to entry_price * (1 + (1 / leverage) / 2), which is liquidation price at given leverage, and a bid whose amount is equal to position size and price is entry_price * (1 - markup)

+a backtester and procedure to download historical trades are included

+feel free to make a donation to show support of the work

+XMR: 49gUQ1jasDK23tJTMCvP4mQUUwndeLWAwSgdCFn6ovmRKXZAjQnVp2JZ2K4UuDDdYMNam1HE8ELZoWdeJPRfYEa9QSEK6XZ